usm/diff/README.md

 # diff
-support library for the USM paper
+support library for the USMdiff paper, live at https://usm.github.io/diff